• Alzheimer’s & dementia

 Some of the comfort measures provided in hospice are:

-- Care that focuses more on comfort than treating any disease or complication
+• Care that focuses more on comfort than on treating any disease or complication

 Senior Services of America Is Here for All Stages of the Elder Years, From Independent Living to Memory Care

-Whether your loved one is at the end-stages of dementia or you are a senior looking for a senior living community and preparing for the future, there is a Senior Services of America setting for you.
+Whether your loved one is at the end stages of dementia or you are preparing for the future, Senior Services of America has a memory care facility for you.